sroccaserra/renoise-8-bit-sample-loader/README.md

 - [X] Parse the FORM chunk
 - [X] Warn for unsupported file types and quit
 - [X] Setup test environment for a quicker feedback
-- [ ] Parse sample rate info from the VHDR chunk
+- [X] Parse sample rate info from the VHDR chunk
 - [ ] Find the BODY chunk
 - [ ] Load the BODY chunk data to the current sample <-- If I can do that, the project will be ok.
 If not I'll need some help.
 - [ ] Parse loop info from the VHDR chunk
 - [ ] Set the loop start in the current sample
+- [ ] Deal with variable chunk order (or check that the VHDR chunk always starts at byte 13)
 ```

 Then maybe: